morel-g/GPFlow/Readme.md

 ## Run

 Use `python main.py <param>` to train a normalizing flow (NF) or a Gaussian preserving (GP) flow on a pretrained model.
 You can run predefined hyper-parameters using `--default_params`.

+### Two dimensional case

 For example to train BNAF model on the eight gaussians test case:

 ```
 python main.py --default_params --data_type eight_gaussians --opt_type train_map --nf_model bnaf